-In order to meet eligibility requirements for the Indiana Residential Care Assistance Program, the following requirements must be met:
+In order to participate in the Indiana Residential Care Assistance Program, an individual must meet several criteria.

-For more information about the Indiana Residential Care Assistance Program (RCAP), visit the Division of Aging site under the Indiana Family and Social Services Administration.
-To download an application for this program, click here.
+For more information about the Indiana Residential Care Assistance Program, visit the Division of Aging site under the Indiana Family and Social Services Administration.
 You can also contact your local Area Agency on Aging for additional information.

 A wait list may exist for this program.